jessicaeh/Compression/README.md

 ## Tests:
+#### testOneSchubsH:
-testOneSchubsH: make sure we can successfully SchubsH and Deschubs one random file
+Make sure we can successfully SchubsH and Deschubs one random file

+#### testAllSchubsH:
-testAllSchubsH: make sure we can successfully SchubsH multiple files
+Make sure we can successfully SchubsH multiple files

+#### testOneSchubsL:
-testOneSchubsL: make sure we can successfully SchubsL and Deschubs one random file
+Make sure we can successfully SchubsL and Deschubs one random file

+#### testAllSchubsL:
-testAllSchubsL: make sure we can successfully SchubsL multiple files
+Make sure we can successfully SchubsL multiple files

+#### testSchubsArc:
-testSchubsArc: make sure we can successfully make an archive of multiple files tar'ed together and Deschubs them
+Make sure we can successfully make an archive of multiple files tar'ed together and Deschubs them

 ## Installation Instructions: